uppercasserole/stardew_marriage_speedruns/routes/abigail/stardew_marriage_abigail_intermediate.md

 - Gift pumpkin and talk to Abigail outside of her bedroom at 9am
 - Pass out

-Start watering all pumpkins on the 16th (+ any rain days)
+Start watering all pumpkins on the 16th (delaying by 1 day per rainy day)

 ### Fall 27, Y1
 - Harvest pumpkins marked 7